-Other publications released included the 6th edition of the Guide to the Quality and Safety for Organs for Transplantation and two brochures for the public, Umbilical Cord Blood Banking.
-A Guide for the Parents (2nd edition) and Exercise your way to better post-transplant health.
+Other publications released included the 6th edition of the Guide to the quality and safety for organs for transplantation and two booklets for the general public, “Umbilical Cord Blood Banking.
+A Guide for the Parents and “Exercise your way to better post-transplant health.

 The Ph.
 Eur.
 Commission adopted its first finished product monograph containing a chemically defined active substance and adopted its strategy for the implementation of the ICH Q3D Guideline on Elemental impurities.

 The Republic of Korea was granted observer status to the European Pharmacopoeia Convention and the ratification of the MEDICRIME Convention by the Republic of Guinea (the fifth to date) triggered the entry into force of the convention on 1 January 2016.

 Full details are available in the EDQM 2015 annual report.